AllenNeuralDynamics/dynamic-routing-capsule-template/README.md

 ## quickstart

-A codeocean capsule is a bit like a local git repository of files: it can be cloned from a remote (github), it tracks changes via commits, and it can push or pull commits from a remote.
+Developing a capsule in codoecean is a lot like developing in a local git repository:
+- you can clone from a remote (github) to get started
+- changes are tracked as commits, with commit messages
+- changes can be pushed or pulled from a remote

-This template sets up a starting point for DR analysis capsules, with pinned dependencies for [`npc_sessions`](https://github.com/AllenInstitute/npc_sessions), to make initial capsule building faster.
+This template sets up a starting point for DR analysis capsules, with pinned dependencies for [`npc_sessions`](https://github.com/AllenInstitute/npc_sessions) to make initial capsule building faster.

 It also contains a post-install script that updates to the latest version of `npc_sessions` **on every run or workstation launch**: the package is undergoing heavy development, so the latest version should always be used - just be aware that things may change (even within an NWB file).